Third edition of this note around the Pharaoh steer system

 Without sail to correct the course a rudder will accumulate the deviation of the boat as it does under oars or with motor - or as when you drive a car.

 The angeling steer oar work mainly as a rudder, but is hard to use because of its long arm out to the blade, and it need therefore a strong helmsman to push it out in an angel.
+This oar is specially useful for rafts in shallow waters as rivers.
+Is difficult to handle on the sea.

 Note that with an aft mounted steer oar it is possible to apply a static turn rowing the aft end sidewarts.